wmhass/BDDComicsList/README.md

 ## 5. Writing tests

+When wirting tests we don't write any view (i.e. UIKit dependent classes).
+This is just testing the logic behind it.

 1. Start with the interactor.
 Create BDD tests for the interactor, and then unit tests for related classes if needed
     a) Adding test case placeholders for the comics list: 9ac95be00f02e4010f0c9b22a9663df16194a67f
     b) Create interactor class with business logic first and implement the tests